edmcouncil/onto-viewer/README.md

 Please note that it takes a while to start applications depending on how many ontologies you provided.

-After all ontologies are loaded, the viewer will be accessible from http://localhost:6201/.
+After all ontologies are loaded, the FIBO viewer will be accessible from http://localhost:6201/fibo/ontology.

 To stop the applications run: